Seton Hill students rally in Greensburg to mark Equal Pay Day for women

 Tori Derito knew she'd have to work hard to break into the male-dominated field of computer science.

-The 20-year-old Seton Hill University sophomore didn't realize how far women across America had to go to close the gender pay gap until she studied about it in college history class.
+The 20-year-old Seton Hill University sophomore didn't realize how far women across America had to go to close the gender pay gap until she studied about it in a college history class.
 On Tuesday, she joined about 50 students and professors at a midday rally in front of the Westmoreland County Courthouse to mark Equal Pay Day.

 The date fluctuates each year.
 It marks how many days into the year on average women need to work to earn what men earned the prior year.
 Citing U.S. Census Bureau figures, experts estimate American women on average earned 80 cents for every dollar men earned in 2015.